 - New York City photography walking tour

-- Choose from five options: Central Park, Madison Square, Metropolitan Museum of Art, Times Square, or Iconic New York
+- Choose from four options: Central Park, Metropolitan Museum of Art, Times Square, or Iconic New York

 - Take home memories and skills that will last a lifetime

 - Learn how to compose great photographs from a professional photographer

 - Discover ways to use your camera more affectively